Wax melts

 -

-We are very much into recycling many household items these days and recycling candles into wax melts is a great way to re purpose leftover candle wax and reduce waste.
+We are very much into recycling household items these days, and turning candles into wax melts is a great way to repurpose leftover wax and reduce waste.

-We all like to do our bit for the environment so by being creative and reusing candle wax, we not only find ourselves a new hobby but we can also re produce another popular home item to enjoy.
+We all like to do our bit for the environment, so by being creative and reusing candle wax, we not only find ourselves a new hobby but can also reproduce another popular home item.

-Candles are bought for many occasions and we often find that certain types of candles burn unevenly to leave a lot of left over wax around the sides of the container.
-I have had many a candle that has ‘tunneled’ and the leftover wax along with its container has been thrown away.
+Candles are bought for many occasions, and we often find that certain types burn unevenly, leaving a lot of wax around the sides of the container.
+Many candles have been ‘tunnelled’, and the leftover wax and its containers have been thrown away.

-Wax melts have gained popularity over the years so let’s take a look at why.
+Wax melts have gained popularity over the years, so let’s look at why.

 Scented Ambiance

-Wax melts are known for their ability to create a pleasant and inviting atmosphere.
-I love to walk into my clients homes and smell a candle that’s been burning as well as others commenting on the scent in my own house.
+Wax melts are known for creating a pleasant and inviting atmosphere.
+I love walking into my clients’ homes and smelling a burning candle; others comment on the scent in my house.

-This can enhance the mood, create a relaxing ambiance, or add a touch of luxury to any room.
+When melted, wax releases aromatic fragrances that fill the space with delightful scents and can enhance the mood, create a relaxing ambience, or add a touch of luxury to any room.
 They’re also good for eliminating pet and food smells.

 Safety

-Compared to traditional candles that are lit, wax melts are considered a safer option because they don’t have an open flame.
+Compared to traditional candles, wax melts are considered a safer option because they don’t have an open flame.

 Easy to Use